 What impacts would the proposal have on historically excluded communities?
-N/A How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-N/A How will date be collected remarding the effectiveness of this program policy or How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
-N/A Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
-N/A Council Subcommittee Review
+Public works services and projects are designed to serve all citizens and businesses.
+We strive to offer a consistent level of service to all, distribute public investment throughout the community, and respond to gaps in services identified in various City plans. in services raemamea in various erry prans.
+How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
+N/A How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
+Public Works follows the City's established procurement and public works bidding regulations and policies to bring items forward and then uses contract management best practices to ensure desired outcomes and regulatory compliance. regulatory compliance.
+Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
+This work is consistent with annual budget strategies to limit costs and approved projects in the 6-year CIP.
+Council Subcommittee Review N/A

 Fiscal Impact

-Approved in Current Year E Budget?
+Approved in Current Year B udget?
 N/A

-Total Cost \$
+Total Cost \$ 0

-Current Year Cost \$
+Current Year Cost \$ 0

-Subsequent Year(s) Cost \$
+Subsequent Year(s) Cost \$ 0

-No4i - - - - - -